fypiatbrian/GroupPfyp/README.md

 ## Data Preparation

-We have prepared 8 groups of photos, two in a group, for using to test data.
+We have prepared 8 groups of photos, two in a group, for using to testing data.

 ## Fence Extraction